BaseMax/GitHubAction-SFTP-Deploy-Password/README.md

 Automatically deploy and upload new pushed files to a server by **SFTP** protocol directly with password without SSH keys.

+#### Why this one and GitHub Actions?

+It took me several hours to prepare and test this configuration, I'm happy to share this for free to save others time.

+GitHub Actions are great to use in projects.
+Happy coding ^_^

 ### GitHub Action

 Create `.github/workflows/deploy.yml` file: